oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

      - Search for `TestDriveACCSPtMgtConnectorAPI` and replace all occurrences with `TestDriveACCSPtMgtConnectorAPI0X` (0X is your own postfix, e.g.: 01).

-4. Repack and upload: Put "pakcage.json" file and `loyaltymanagementapi.js` file back into the original zip pack, then click on “Upload an implementation archive” and select the updated zip pack `loyaltymanagementapi_1.0.zip`.
+4. Repack and upload: Put `package.json` file and `loyaltymanagementapi.js` file back into the original zip pack, navigate to the 'Implementation' tab of the current custom API, then click on “Upload an implementation archive” and select the updated zip pack `loyaltymanagementapi_1.0.zip`.

 ![](../common/images/mobile/403-Upload_Impl_Pack.png)

 6. When successfully done, you shall get a screen like the following: